nats-io/jetstream-leaf-nodes-demo/README.md

      Active Consumers: 0
 ```

-Streams offer a variety of settings like storage backend, various limits etc...
+Streams offer a variety of settings like storage backend, various limits etc..
-I will only give arguments for values I want to be changed.
-Here stream replica count and subject to subscribe to.
+I will only give arguments for values I want to be changed; shown here, stream replica count and subject to subscribe to.
 This way I can quickly go through the questionnaire.

 Let's also store a few messages: